Warning to Candidates

-- You have been given your own personal timetable for the Summer exams.
-It should have been checked carefully.
+- You will be given your own personal timetable for the Summer exams.
+It should be checked carefully.

 - It is essential that personal details are correct, in particular with regards to spelling, as this information will be printed on your examination certificates.
-If there are any errors (e.g. name, date of birth, examination entry in particular if you have applied for re-sits or if there are several different tiers available) please notify the Examinations Officer immediately.
+If there are any errors (e.g. name, date of birth, tier of entry) please notify the Examinations Officer immediately.

-- Once certificates have been issued substantial costs will be involved if you notice any errors.
+- Once certificates have been issued substantial costs will be involved if you later notice any errors.

 The Universities and Colleges Admissions Service (UCAS) is the British admission service for students applying to university, including post-16 education.

-You can use Clearing if you’re not accepted on a course, you decline all offers or if you applied after 30 June if you still want to go to university the same year,
+You can use Clearing if you have not been accepted on a course, if you declined all offers, or if you applied after 30 June but you still want to go to university the same year,

 A UCI (unique candidate identifier) number is a number which every candidate is given and is used to link all entries and results for a candidate across an exam series and between different exam boards and centres.
 It can be found on your certificates/result slips.

-Some universities and colleges require you to take an admissions test e.g. BMAT as well as standard qualifications (i.e. A-Levels) if you are applying for certain courses in certain subjects.
+Some universities and colleges require you to take an admissions test (e.g. BMAT) as well as standard qualifications (e.g. A-Levels) if you are applying for courses in certain subjects.

-Under no circumstances should candidates leave money or valuables (including calculators, keys, credit cards, cash or mobile telephones) in their bags then they do so at their own risk.
+If candidates leave money or valuables (including calculators, keys, credit cards, cash or mobile telephones) in their bags then they do so at their own risk.

 Warning: (see Cheating, Malpractice, Penalties and Plagiarism)